techery/suspenders/README.md

 Suspenders fixes several of Rails' [insecure defaults]:

-* Suspenders uses Unicorn instead of WEBrick, allowing less verbose Server headers.
+* Suspenders uses Puma instead of WEBrick, allowing less verbose Server headers.
 * Suspenders is configured to pull your application secret key base from an environment variable, which means you won't need to risk placing it in version